mdjahidhasan009/NodeJs-Note/readme.md

 **What does "event-driven" mean?**

-*   **Events:** Node.js operates by reacting to events.
+* **Events:** **Node.js operates by reacting to events**.
 An event can be anything like:
   * A client connection request (e.g., a browser making an HTTP request)
   * Data arriving from a file system
   * A timer expiring
   * A network socket becoming ready for reading or writing
 * **Event Loop:** The heart of Node.js is the **event loop**.
 It's a single-threaded loop that continuously monitors for events and executes the corresponding callback functions when an event occurs.
 * **Callback Functions:** When an event happens, Node.js doesn't wait for it to complete synchronously (blocking the thread).
 Instead, it registers a **callback function** to be executed *later* when the event has finished.
 This allows the main thread to remain free to handle other requests.

 **How it works in Node.js:**

 1. **Event Listener:**  You register an event listener for a specific event (e.g., `server.on('request', callback)` listens for incoming HTTP requests).
 2. **Event Loop Monitoring:**  The event loop continuously monitors for events happening in the system.
 3. **Event Triggered:** When an event occurs (e.g., a client sends an HTTP request), the event is added to the event queue.
 4. **Callback Execution:** The event loop picks up the event from the queue and executes the associated callback function.
 The callback function handles the event (e.g., processes the HTTP request, reads data from the file, etc.).
 5. **Non-Blocking I/O:**  Crucially, Node.js uses *non-blocking* I/O operations.
 When your callback function needs to perform an I/O operation (like reading a file or making a network request), Node.js initiates the operation in the background *without* blocking the main thread.
 It then registers another callback to be executed when the I/O operation completes.
 6. **Back to the Loop:**  After executing a callback, the event loop returns to monitoring for new events.

 **Example:**